lbrenman/open-webui-codespace/README.md

 This is the setup for using Open WebUI with an Amplify Fusion OpenAI-compliant API or any external OpenAI-compliant API.

+A sample Fusion API for use with Open WebUI can be found [here](https://github.com/lbrenman/fusion-openai-api-open-webui)

 An OpenAI compliant OpenAPI specification, `OpenAI-compatible.yaml` is included in the repo.
 It is the external API spec that Open WebUI will call.
 Note that Open WebUI does not call the `/health` method.
 It calls:
 * GET /v1/models — on startup and when refreshing connections
 * POST /v1/chat/completions — when you send a message